felix0351z/AudioVisualizer/README.md

 ## Issues and Future

-This project was developed with the intention to help other ongoing programmers to start in the field of music visualization/digital signal processing during my seminar work.
+As mentioned at the beginning, this project was developed as part of my seminar work in order to better understand the world of audio processing and music visualization.
-Because of that, regular updates are not planned currently.
+For this reason, no regular updates are planned.

-I will do some small updates in the future for sure (a better gui for example), but not big ones.
-If your wish to extend this project or build a new one, feel free to create a fork or use the program code from my program
+If this project can help anyone to get a better understanding about audio processing, I would be very grateful.
+If your wish to extend this project or build a new one, feel free to create a fork or use my code for your next project.